pvictordev/primeflex-intellisense/README.md

 ### Fast Context Switching

 Navigate between multiple projects smoothly.
-You can control whether Primeflex IntelliSense is active globally or per workspace.
+You can control whether PrimeFlex IntelliSense is active globally or per workspace.

 ---